JacobHorstmeier/foodease-angular-rails/README.md

 # Description

 Food Ease is my first Angular single page application with a Rails backend.
+It took me about a week to build after a month of learning Angular.
 Looking for some pretty code?
 Try poking around in the app/assets/javascript/ directory!

 # How to Use